AZ-400: Designing and Implementing Microsoft DevOps Solutions

 Orchestration of GitHub Actions and Azure Pipelines

 The image shows a GitHub pull request page where a pull request has been successfully merged and closed.
-There is an option to delete the branch, and a section to add comments.
+There is an option to delete the branch and a section to add comments.

-Obtaining a Personal Access Token on GitHub
+2. Create a GitHub Personal Access Token

 The image shows the GitHub Developer Settings page for managing personal access tokens, with options to generate new tokens and a list of existing tokens with their expiration dates.

-Modifying the GitHub Actions Workflow
+3. Modify the GitHub Actions Workflow

 name: Deploy to Azure